ta4j/ta4j-wiki/Forecast-Indicators.md

 ### Distribution Width Filter

-Use `ForecastReducers.standardDeviation()` when you want to avoid forecasts that are too uncertain, or require enough spread for a volatility strategy.
+Use `priceForecast.standardDeviation()` when you want to avoid forecasts that are too uncertain, or require enough spread for a volatility strategy.
 The result is in the same unit as the distribution: log-return units for return forecasts and price units for price forecasts.

 ## Choosing Return or Price Space